team-dev-docs/spriteai-dev-docs/docs/opensource_event_gthub/removeBackgroundColor.md

 In this example:

-1. We import the `sprite` object from the Sprite SDK.
+1. The `sprite` module is imported from the Sprite AI Node.js SDK.
-2. We define the paths for the input and output images.
+2. The `inputImagePath` and `outputImagePath` variables are defined to specify the input and output file paths, respectively.
-3. We specify the target color we want to remove from the background (`#FFFFFF` for white).
-4. We set the `colorThreshold` to 0.1, which means that colors that differ from the target color by less than or equal to 0.1 will be considered part of the background and made transparent.
-5. We call the `removeBackgroundColor` function, passing in the required parameters.
+3. The `removeBackgroundColor` function is called with the `inputImagePath` and the background color `#FFFFFF` (white) as arguments.
-6. If the operation is successful, the function resolves with the result from Jimp's `writeAsync` method, and we log a success message.
+4. If the operation is successful, the function returns a promise that resolves with the output image buffer.
+5. The output image buffer is then saved to the specified `outputImagePath` using the `fs.writeFileSync` function from the Node.js file system module.
-7. If an error occurs, we catch and log the error.
+6. If an error occurs during the operation, the promise is rejected, and the error is caught and logged to the console.

-By following this example, you can remove the background color from your images using the Sprite SDK's `removeBackgroundColor` function.
+By following these steps, you can effectively remove the specified background color from an image using the Sprite AI Node.js SDK.